eqlabs/starknet-multisig/README.md

 ### Warnings

 There are very few validations currently.
-Enter sensible data if you want to get sensible data out.
+Enter sensible data in if you want to get sensible data out.

-The network also doesn't provide any sensible error messages, so if some of your transactions are rejected, you just have to figure out what failed in your setup.
+The network also doesn't provide any sensible error messages so if some of your transactions are rejected, you just have to figure out what failed in your setup.

 ## Future development